 "Much of the history of the Supreme Court can be found in memorabilia, art, and documents that have gathered dust for too long in storerooms and attics.
 Some have been lost forever, because of carelessness, or neglect, or the failure to appreciate their worth, or the absence of any plan to preserve them.
 I am confident that the Society will reverse that trend and will acquire significant materials and preserve them for future generations.
 Equally important, it will encourage research on all aspects of the Court and on the rich and varied traditions and personalities that are part of its history."

 Membership can be obtained online through our Gift Shop website's secure checkout, please select your desired membership level below, or for information about becoming an Historical Society member email our Director of Membership.
 You may call us at (202) 543-0400.
 Members may also send by email change of address information.

 Memberships are provided at four different levels depending on the level of contribution.
 Below you can select the level at which you wish to join.
-The first year of Regular and Contributing Membership is at a special introductory rate.

 As a member of the Society you will receive:

 SCHS Journal of Supreme Court History -- Publication of selected scholarly articles on the Court's history, its members and those who have appeared before it.
 The Journal comes out three times a year and is illustrated with many rare photographs, engravings, and drawings.

 The SCHS Quarterly -- A member-oriented newsletter with informative articles on the Court's past, and timely announcements of Society activities and meetings